mathewbuck/Flutter--quiz/README.md

 ## What was learned:

-- Modularising your code into separate classes.
+- Modularising code into separate classes.
 - Dart classes and objects.
 - Using class constructors.
 - Extracting Widgets to refactor your code.